Learning About Apraxia of Speech

-If it looks like you have a problem like apraxia of speech, your doctor will do a physical examination.
-He or she will also ask questions about your past health.
-Your doctor may refer you to a speech-language pathologist (SLP) or you can contact an SLP yourself.
+Your doctor will do a physical examination.
+You will also be asked questions about your past health.
+Your doctor may refer you to a speech-language pathologist (SLP).

 Your doctor or SLP may suggest other tests.
 These tests are used to find out if you've had a stroke, a brain tumour, an injury to your brain, or a disease of your nervous system.
 Your doctor may use an MRI or other imaging test.
 This can help find out what might be going on in your brain that is causing your speech problem.

 The SLP will also listen to you talk.
-He or she will watch how you say sounds and combinations of sounds.
+They will watch how you say sounds and combinations of sounds.
 The SLP will also listen to how you pause between phrases, how you put stress on parts of words, and how loudly you speak.

-There are things your doctor or speech-language pathologist can do to help improve apraxia of speech.
-He or she may give you:
+Your doctor or speech-language pathologist may help improve apraxia of speech by giving you:

 You may need frequent speech therapy sessions.
 Your health care team will help you decide on the best schedule for treatment.